 Robert Borland Fellowships

-These Fellowships are funded by the generous legacy gift of Robert Borland and are designed to enable early career post-doctoral researchers to devote serious study to problems in the area of Mathematical Physics, Hard-Condensed Matter Physics and Scientific Computation.
-One Borland Fellowship is awarded every other year as a two year appointment in the Department of Mathematics, starting October.
+These Fellowships are funded by the generous legacy gift of Robert Borland and are designed to enable early career post-doctoral researchers to devote serious study to problems in the area of Mathematical Physics, Condensed Matter Physics and Scientific Computation.
+One Borland Fellowship is awarded every other year as a two year appointment in the Department of Mathematics, starting October 2020.

 These posts provide an excellent opportunity for those seeking to pursue an academic career in condensed matter physics, mathematical physics, or scientific computation.
-Candidates for a Borland Fellowship are expected to have proven research ability in one of these areas of mathematics.
+Candidates for a Borland Fellowship are expected to have proven research ability in one of these areas.
 Candidates will demonstrate the potential for strong leadership qualities in the subject, as illustrated, for example, through showing initiative and independence on research projects.